CELESTIIAL - USA

 CELESTIIAL - WHERE LIFE SPRINGS ETERNAL - BINDRUNE

 The band is neither the slowest nor the heaviest of the bands in the sub-genre, which is fine in itself, for groups like Disembowelment, Dusk or Paramaecium are probably better picks for those seeking superlatives in those departments.
 Instead, Celestiial emphasizes a flow to its music and a more relaxed stance.
 Here is where the band gets into trouble and easily loses points.
-The closer it gets to its end, the album sheds more and more of its metal vestiges and descends into something one would hear at a spa or health resort.
+The closer it gets to its end, the more and more the album sheds its metal vestiges and descends into something one would hear at a spa or health resort.
 With water drops as the background, the songs become mere New Age accompaniments to acoustic strums and relaxing tempos better suited to a high–end massage table.
 Where in the name of heaviness is the metal?

 The album begins with a discordant take on Slayer’s famous Raining Blood intro and has plenty of crushing moments early on, be it the vocals or the music itself, but at some stage this homage to nature becomes more Enya and less the music of the gods.
 To its credit though, Where Life Springs Eternal (Unleashed would have a thing or two to say about that with its Where No Life Dwells) skirts keyboards, synthesizers and girlfriend whinings and sets itself up for impact.
 There is both positive and negative here after all. - Ali “The Metallian”